mantisbt-plugins/EasyEnter/README.md

  * Fields with array-name like Multiselects, Checkbox-Collections (name="foo[]") are not supported correctly (take care at custom fields!)
  * Setting field_values for multiselects, many checkboxes not implemented so far
- * Performance issue due configuration written in JS file on each bug_report-request

 ## Next development steps: ##
  * Check if Mantis' code guideline is met everywhere
- * Write JS-configuration file only once when configuration is saved
- * One JS-configuration file for all projects